The 5 Best Dog Sunscreens Australia: Tested & Evaluated 2023

-Dogs have a much more potent sense of smell than we do, so unscented is likely to be better for them.
-(7) However, many sunscreen chemicals smell pretty awful without some small help of artificial fragrance so you can decide what’s best.
+Dogs have a much more potent sense of smell than we do, so an unscented product is likely to be better option for them.
+(7) However, many sunscreen chemicals smell pretty awful without some small help of artificial fragrance, so you can decide what’s best.

 Your dog may not mind the smell - it completely depends on your pup’s personality.

-Heatstroke is awful for everyone.
+Heatstroke is awful for everyone, but especially for dogs.
 It causes heavy panting, vomiting, drooling, excessive sweating and fainting in some cases.